 Full-spectrum CBD includes a comprehensive profile of other naturally-occurring cannabinoids found in hemp.
 The total cannabinoid range is 80% to 93% with the following active compounds: CBD, CBDa, d9 THC, CBG, CBC, THCa, CBN, and naturally-occurring terpenes.
-With less than 0.3% of THC, full-spectrum CBD products are still legal in all 50 states.
+With less than 0.3% of THC.

-- Pros: Scientists have concluded that full-spectrum products offer optimized therapeutic and medicinal benefits due to the inclusion of other cannabinoids and terpenes.
+Full-spectrum products offer optimized therapeutic benefits due to the inclusion of other cannabinoids and terpenes.
 The cannabinoids and terpenes work harmoniously together offering both exclusive and overlapping benefits, providing the widest range of potential benefits of cannabis.
 With less than 0.3% THC, there are no mind-altering effects.

 Broad-spectrum CBD includes a 70% to 85% cannabinoid range that is naturally-occurring within hemp, but has had the THC completely removed.
 The active ingredients typically found in a broad-spectrum product are CBD, CBN, CBG, CBDV, and naturally-occurring terpenes.